ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexing-performance.markdown

  4. **Output Count**
     The number of index entries that the index returned from the data store.
  5. **Failed Count**
-    The number of documents that the index failed to process.
+    The number of index entries that the index failed to process.
  6. **Success Count**
-    The number of documents that the index succeeded to process.
+    The number of index entries that the index succeeded to process.
  7. **Documents Size**
     Total size of the documents returned from the data store.
  8. **Average Document Size**